Past Projects

 2007: Met with students at Sacajawea Middle School to answer their questions about the realities of high school and how to prepare.

 2008: Performed skits followed by a question and answer session to students at Illahee Middle School about making the most of high school and avoiding potential pitfalls.
-Illahee.
 Many students applied to ALY as a result of this presentation.

 2009: Organized and facilitated Conversation Cafés at Todd Beamer and Decatur High Schools to encourage students to work together to solve social issues at school and in the community.